install#

 • agents → .agentpm/agents/...

-5. Writes updates when installing a direct tool spec in a local agent project (adds/updates tools[]).
+5. Writes updates when installing a direct tool, skill, or knowledge spec in a local agent project (adds or updates tools[], skills[], or knowledge[]).

 Install locations